 At the beginning, you might think you want to offer a little bit of everything for everybody.
 In reality, you should create specific offers for specific clients.
 You need to be clear about who you’re helping and what problems you’re solving to create a laser-focused offer.
 We highly recommend you choose one main offer for your business when you start.

-Starting an online coaching business can be tough.
-However, it gets much easier when you know exactly what to do.
-Now that you’re equipped with our ultimate step by step guide, you can launch and grow your online coaching business starting today.
+While your colleagues might wonder how to start a coaching business online, and fear of the unknown, you’re equipped with our ultimate step by step guide, you can launch and grow your online coaching business starting today.
 Subscribe to our newsletter to learn more about running a profitable coaching business online.

 - Establish your niche